cityofships/i-love-compute/README.md

 It makes possible to install Orca (GCN 2.0 to 4.0), PAL (GCN 5.0), ROCr and Clover (TeraScale 2 and 3, GCN 1 and later).

 - The user can downloads and install all OpenCL drivers by doing `sudo ./ubuntu-amdgpu install all`, or only a select of them.
-For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install stream orca`.
+For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install fglrx orca`.
 - The installation is done as root and system-wide, provided software is made available to default environment.

 This script is known to work on Ubuntu 22.04 LTS.